azoth-lang/azoth.language.reference/src/structured-concurrency.md

 **TODO:** define what methods must exist on an async scope.

+**TODO:** use keyword operator overloading to define async scope pattern

 ### Default Async Scope

 **TODO:** define how the compiler selects the async scope when none is provided.